antmicro/kenning-pipeline-manager/README.md

 ./build static-html -h
 ```

-To run built application open `./pipeline_manager/frontend/dist/index.html` in a preferred browser.
+To run the built application, open `./pipeline_manager/frontend/dist/index.html` in a preferred browser.
-As an example, if the browser of your choice is `firefox` then you should run:
+As an example, if the browser of your choice is `firefox` you should run:

 ```bash
 firefox ./pipeline_manager/frontend/dist/index.html
 ```

 After running Pipeline Manager you can use sample specification under `./examples/sample_specification.json` to check the visualization and editing of pipelines.
-Additionaly `./examples/sample_dataflow.json` can be used to see how dataflows are stored.
+Additionally, `./examples/sample_dataflow.json` can be used to see how dataflows are stored.

-The specification can be loaded in the webpage using `Load specification` option in the main menu.
+The specification can be loaded in the webpage using the `Load specification` option in the main menu.
-The dataflow can be loaded in the webpage using `Load graph file` option in the main menu.
+The dataflow can be loaded in the webpage using the `Load graph file` option in the main menu.

 What is more, the specification and the dataflow can be provided as URL arguments: